saucelabs/sauce-school/tools/site/codelabs/Module4_SeleniumJS.md

 WebDriver works with each of the major browsers through a browser driver which is (ideally but not always) maintained by the browser manufacturer.
 It is an executable file (consider it a thin layer) that acts as a bridge between Selenium and the browser.

-By using npm with the package.json file, the updated version will be fetched for you without manual install and setting of the PATH variable.
-If you don’t use npm, you need to manually install each driver and update the path
+By using `npm` with the `package.json` file, the updated version will be fetched for you without manual install and setting of the PATH variable.
+If you don’t use `npm`, you need to manually install each driver and update the path

 ### Running Tests in Different Browsers